PDFWAC 296-155-53408

 (v) The requirements of (b)(iv) of this subsection do not apply to work covered by chapter 296-45 WAC.

 (c) Voltage information.
-Where Option (3) is used, the utility owner/operator of power lines must provide the requested voltage information prior to commencement of work or within two working days of your request.
+Where Option (3) is used, the utility owner/operator of power lines must provide the requested voltage information prior to commencement of work or within two working days of the request.

 (d) Operations below power lines.

-(i) No part of the crane/derrick, load line or load (including rigging and lifting accessories) is allowed below a power line unless you have confirmed that the utility owner/operator has deenergized and (at the worksite) visibly grounded the power line, except where one of the exceptions in (d)(ii) of this subsection apply.
+(i) No part of the crane/equipment, load line, or load (including rigging and lifting accessories) is allowed below a power line unless it has been confirmed that the utility owner/operator has deenergized and visibly grounded the power line at the job site, except where one of the exceptions in (d)(ii) of this subsection apply.

-(ii) Exceptions. (d)(i) of this subsection is inapplicable where you demonstrate that one of the following applies:
+(ii) Exceptions. (d)(i) of this subsection is inapplicable where the employer demonstrates that one of the following applies:

 (A) The work is covered by chapter 296-45 WAC.

-(B) For cranes/derricks with nonextensible booms: The uppermost part of the crane/derrick, with the boom at true vertical, would be more than 20 feet below the plane of a power line that is up to 350 kV, 50 feet below the plane of a power line that exceeds 350 kV or more than the Table 4 minimum clearance distance below the plane of the power line.
+(B) For cranes/equipment with nonextensible booms: The uppermost part of the crane/equipment, with the boom at true vertical, would be more than 50 feet below the plane of the power line, or more than the Table 4 minimum clearance distance below the plane of the power line;

-(C) For cranes with articulating or extensible booms: The uppermost part of the crane, with the boom in the fully extended position, at true vertical, would be more than twenty feet below the plane of a power line that is up to 350 kV, fifty feet below the plane of a power line that exceeds 350 kV or more than the Table 4 minimum clearance distance below the plane of the power line.
+(C) For cranes with articulating or extensible booms: The uppermost part of the crane, with the boom in the fully extended position, at true vertical, would be more than 50 feet below the plane of the power line, or more than the Table 4 minimum clearance distance below the plane of the power line; or

-(D) Compliance with (d)(i) of this subsection is infeasible and meets the requirements of subsection (4) of this section.
+(D) Compliance with (d)(i) of this subsection is infeasible and meets all of the requirements of subsection (4) of this section.

 (e) Power lines presumed energized.
-You must assume that all power lines are energized unless the utility owner/operator confirms that the power line has been and continues to be deenergized and visibly grounded at the worksite.
+It must be assumed that all power lines are energized unless the utility owner/operator confirms that the power line has been, and continues to be, deenergized and visibly grounded at the job site.

 (f) Training.

-(i) You must train each operator and crew member assigned to work with the crane/derrick on all the following:
+(i) The employer must train each operator and crew member assigned to work with the crane/equipment on all the following:

 (A) The procedures to be followed in the event of electrical contact with a power line.
 Such training must include:

-(I) Information regarding the danger of electrocution from the operator simultaneously touching the crane/derrick and the ground.
+(I) Information regarding the danger of electrocution from the operator simultaneously touching the crane/equipment and the ground;

-(III) The safest means of evacuating from the crane/derrick that may be energized.
+(III) The safest means of evacuating from the crane/equipment that may be energized;

-(IV) The danger of the potentially energized zone around the crane/derrick (step potential).
+(IV) The danger of the potentially energized zone around the crane/equipment (step potential);

-(V) The need for crew in the area to avoid approaching or touching the crane/derrick and the load.
+(V) The need for crew in the area to avoid approaching or touching the crane/equipment and the load; and

 (VI) Safe clearance distance from power lines.

-(B) Power lines are presumed to be energized unless the utility owner/operator confirms that the power line has been and continues to be deenergized, and visibly grounded at the worksite.
+(B) Power lines are presumed to be energized unless the utility owner/operator confirms that the power line has been and continues to be deenergized, and visibly grounded at the job site.

 (C) Power lines are presumed to be uninsulated unless the utility owner/operator or a registered engineer who is a qualified person with respect to electrical power transmission and distribution confirms that a power line is insulated.